jargonPY/JackCompiler/README.md

   - To run assembler:
       python assembler.py

-  - In all cases you will be prompted to enter a path to the file that you'd like translate.
-Once the path is provided the program will       automatically translate and create a new file in the same directory.
+  - In all cases you will be prompted to enter a path to the file that you'd like to translate.
+Once the path is provided the program will       automatically translate and save the file in the same directory.
 If a Jack program comprising of multiple files needs to be           compiled you can provide the directory path, the program will parse each file automatically.